anish-lakkapragada/SeaLion/README.md

 All documentation is currently being put on a website.
 However useful it may be, I highly recommend you check the examples posted on GitHub here to see the usage of the APIs and how it works.

 ## General Information
 SeaLion was built by Anish Lakkapragada starting in Thanksgiving of 2020 and has continued onto early 2021.
 The library is meant for beginners to use when solving the standard libraries like iris, breast cancer, swiss roll, the moons dataset, MNIST, etc. The source code is not as much as most other ML libraries (only 4000 lines) and has much more relaxed security with the MIT license so feel free to read it or contribute.
-I am open to any suggestions.
+He hopes to spread machine learning to other high schoolers through this library.

 ## Updates for v3.0.0!